promitee-k/automobile_insurance/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/promitee-k/automobile_insurance.git`
-2. Install the dependencies of both backend and frontend using: `npm install`
+1. Install the dependencies of both backend and frontend using command: `npm install`
-3. Build the components using:`npm run build`
+2. Build using command:`npm run build`
-4. Start the backend: `npm run start`
+3. Start the backend using command: `npm run start`
-5. Start the frontend:`npm run dev`
+4. Start the frontend using command:`npm run dev`

 ## Usage

   `Getting a Quote`
   - Select the car Brand
   - Select the car Model